obviousjim/OpenCVKinectShapeTracker/README.md

 ## How do I get it to work?

-* NOTE this example is currently Windows only becaue of Kinect Common Bridge dependency.
+NOTE: this example is currently Windows only becaue of Kinect Common Bridge dependency.
-*

 1. Download [openFrameworks 0.8.4 for VS2012](http://openframeworks.cc/download/)
 2. Clone this repository into apps/myApps
 3. Clone the following addons into addons/